Koran: Read It Yourself

 Yazidi women captured as sex slaves under Qur’anic authority.
 And these women are Muslims too.

 Saudi Arabia, which has gained for itself the reputation of being the most sadistic and barbarous legally constituted state on the planet, routinely carries out ‘punishments’ — better described as tortures, many ending in death — all the time.
 In 2016 at least 14 million Africans were held as slaves by Muslims.
 14 million.
-It dwarfs the unquestionable evil of European slavery or even that of the USA.
+It dwarfs the unquestionable evil of slavery in the USA.

 But many of us in the West know Muslims; we eat in their restaurants, shop in their convenience stores.
-Clearly, these Muslims are good, decent people.
+Surely, these Muslims must be good, decent people.
 So the bombers, the beheaders, the immolators, the lapidators, the slavers and kidnappers must be misunderstanding Islam, right?
-They must be misreading the Qur’an?
+They must be misreading the Koran?

 Wrong.
-They are doing EXACTLY as the Qur’an insists they must, to be good Muslims.
+They are doing EXACTLY as the Koran insists they must, to be good Muslims.
 If they do not do so, then they will receive no reward in the afterlife.
-True, the Qu’ran appears confused, but this is why the poison of Salafism — which advocates strictly following the most extreme interpretation of the Qur’an — is so effective and why moderate Muslim states so quickly collapse before it.
-Salafism — founded in and exported and funded by Saudi Arabia — perverts decent people into monsters by persuading them that if they do not follow their interpretataion of the Qur’an, they are not ‘true Muslims’.
+True, the Koran appears confused, but this is why the poison of Salafism — which advocates strictly following the most extreme interpretation of the Koran — is so effective and why moderate Muslim states so quickly collapse before it.
+Salafism — founded in and exported and funded by Saudi Arabia — perverts decent people into monsters by persuading them that if they do not follow their interpretation of the Koran, they are not ‘true Muslims’.

-Unlike other Abrahamic faiths, there is no contradiction in Islam, although there certainly appears to be, in the Qu’ran.
-However, once you understand the Qur’an’s structure and the ‘Doctrine of Abrogation‘, which states that only the last verse on any given subject has authority, the apparent contradictions disappear.
+Unlike other Abrahamic faiths, there is no contradiction in Islam, although there certainly appears to be, in the Koran.
+However, once you understand the Koran’s structure and the ‘Doctrine of Abrogation‘, which states that only the last verse on any given subject has authority, the apparent contradictions disappear.
 Unfortunately what is left is a savage, violent creed that regards non-Muslims as not fully human.

 Dom the Conservative

-On June the 8th 2016, a Christian blogger called Dom the Conservative wrote an analysis of ISIL’s behaviour which showed, again, that the vile acts they perpetrate are absolutely in line with the Qur’an’s instructions.
-Every single atrocity that comes to light, carried out by groups like ISIL, Boku Harum and many others, is mandated in the Qur’an and not only that, the specific method of killing to be used is described, in detail.
+On June the 8th 2016, a Christian blogger called Dom the Conservative wrote an analysis of ISIL’s behaviour which showed, again, that the vile acts they perpetrate are absolutely in line with the Koran’s instructions.
+Every single atrocity that comes to light, carried out by groups like ISIL, Boku Harum, hamas, hezbollah and many others, is mandated in the Koran and not only that, the specific method of killing to be used is described, in detail.

 Dom an excellent and erudite scholar and she makes her case with passion and rigorous fairness.
-There is no disagreement between us that the fundamentals of Islam are contained in the Qur’an, along with the Hadith and Sharia, and that so-called ‘extremists’ — whose behaviour is indeed extreme — are just doing as the Qur’an tells them.
+There is no disagreement between us that the fundamentals of Islam are contained in the Koran, along with the Hadith and Sharia, and that so-called ‘extremists’ — whose behaviour is indeed extreme — are just doing as the Koran tells them.

 (Dom has vanished from her public forums.
 She let it be known that she had been threatened, but whether she went into hiding or was an early victim of today’s ‘cancel culture’ I do not know.
 She is missed.)

-Before you read the Qur’an, there are a few things you should know.
-In the first place, it appears resolutely self-contradictory at first.
+Before you read the Koran, there are a few things you should know.
+It appears resolutely self-contradictory at first.
 On any topic, there are peaceful verses and those of appalling violence.
 It is almost as if there were two writers, hopelessly at odds with each other.

-It is entirely possible that there was never a living Mohamed and that the Qur’an was indeed made up by several authors.
-It wasn’t written down until qt least 100 years after his putative death in any case; but that debate is for another day.
+It is entirely possible that there was never a living Mohamed and that the Koran was indeed made up by several authors.
+It wasn’t written down until qt least 90 years after his putative death in any case; but that debate is for another day.

 If we go with the standard narrative, Mohamed spent the first part of his life in Mecca, where he was weak and subject to the authorities, and so his preachings were peaceful and calm.
 After he and his followers had finally caused so much trouble that they were evicted, they fled to Medina, where they discovered highway robbery as a profession and soon moved on to large-scale banditry and genocide.
 The verses from this period are much more violent than the earlier ones.